gustavofjordao021/donezo/README.md

-# Donezon
+# Donezo

-Donezo is an advanced to-do application inspired by Todoist, designed to demonstrate and practice full-stack development skills using the MERN stack, supplemented with Next.js, Supabase, and shadcn/ui components.
+Donezo is an advanced to-do application inspired by Todoist, designed with MERN stack and supplemented with Next.js, Supabase, and shadcn/ui components.
 The app allows users to manage tasks, organize projects, and collaborate with others efficiently.
+Ultimately, it aims to supercharge your productivity and remove some of the heavy lifting associated with task management.

+The app is also meant to be a practice sandbox to keep my full-stack web development, design, and general Product Management skills sharp.
+If you have feedback, check the [About me](#about-me) and send me your thoughts!

 ## Table of Contents